12 Best Soccer Formations With Images (2023 Update)

-The soccer formations and tactics that you implement can be just as crucial to the team’s success as the players you’re coaching.
+The soccer formations and tactics that you implement can be just as crucial to the team’s success as the skills of the players you’re coaching.

-Regardless of which formation you choose to use, an organised and prepared soccer formation lets your players know the roles and responsibilities that are expected of them.
+Whichever formation you choose, an organised and prepared soccer formation lets your players know responsibilities that are expected of them.

 This is very important.

-Fortunately, there are many formations to choose from, each with their own strengths and weaknesses.
+There are many formations to choose from, each with its own strengths and weaknesses.

 (I’ll keep this list updated as we add more guides to SCP!)